- Do you guarantee that my dog's problem will be fixed?

 I've been to obedience class and my dog still won't come when I call her.
 How will you get my dog to come?

-Your dog may have learned to come to you in an obedience class setting, but dogs don’t generalize well, so the behavior needs to be practiced and proofed in different environments before it becomes automatic.
-I will guide you in practicing the behavior with different distractions and in different places until it becomes generalized and automatic – so that your dog comes to you, every time, without thinking about whatever else she might like to be doing.
+Coming when called, like any behavior, needs to be practiced in various situations until it becomes a habit.
+Dogs will “think about” what they want to do if a behavior isn’t a habit yet. (“Hm.
+They want me to come inside, but I want to sniff/eat this stick.”)
+I will guide you in practicing the behavior with various distractions until it becomes generalized and automatic – so that your dog comes to you, every time, without thinking about whatever else she might like to be doing.